Oregon Summer Intensive

 - Enhance communication, trust, teamwork and leadership skills

-- Help with sensory integration, ADHD, autism, anxiety, and other needs
+- Help with sensory integration, ADHD, autism, anxiety, depression and other needs

 - Help you with classroom management